Recursive Joint Simulation in Games: Recursive Joint Simulation Games and Equivalence to Repeated Games

 \section{Recursive Joint Simulation Games and Equivalence to Repeated Games}

+We now establish our main thesis, that recursive joint simulation is equivalent to a repeated interaction.
+We first focus on the simplest case, where the choice of whether to do each successive recursive simulation is made independently, with a constant probability.
+In Appendix~\ref{sec:generalisations}, we show that this result is more robust and holds even beyond the simplest case.

-We first consider the case where the choice of whether to simulate is made by Nature (i.e., determined by a chance node).
-A \defword{recursive joint-simulation game} $\recursive(\NFG, \simProb)$ is characterised by a normal-form game $\NFG = (\actions, \utility)$ and by $\simProb \in [0, 1)$, which corresponds to the \defword{simulation probability}. $\recursive(\NFG, \simProb)$ itself is depicted in \Cref{fig:efg-of-RJS}, and works as follows: (i) At each point, either players must directly submit an action to be played in $\NFG$ (with probability $1-p$) or (with probability $p$) first a recursive simulation of the entire setup is done (including the possibility of running sub-simulations), the players see its result (including the results of all sub-simulations), and only then must submit an action to be played in $\NFG$. (ii) To the players, the simulated situations are indistinguishable from the real one. (iii) However, the only actions with (direct) real-world consequences are the ``top-level'' ones, outside of the simulations (while the simulated actions only serve as information on which the players condition their actions).
+A \defword{recursive joint-simulation game} $\recursive(\NFG, \simProb)$ is characterised by a normal-form game $\NFG = (\actions, \utility)$ and by $\simProb \in [0, 1)$, which corresponds to the \defword{simulation probability}. $\recursive(\NFG, \simProb)$ itself is depicted in \Cref{fig:efg-of-RJS}, and works as follows: \begin{itemize} \item[(i)] At each point, either players must directly submit an action to be played in $\NFG$ (with probability $1-p$) or (with probability $p$) first a recursive simulation of the entire setup is done (including the possibility of running sub-simulations), the players see its result (including the results of all sub-simulations), and only then must submit an action to be played in $\NFG$. \item[(ii)] To the players, the simulated situations are indistinguishable from the real one.\footnote{ Recall that without this assumption, the simulated games would become irrelevant.
+This can be illustrated using the example of non-recursive joint simulation in \Cref{fig:laptop-no-recursion}. } \item[(iii)] However, the only actions with (direct) real-world consequences are the ``top-level'' ones, outside of the simulations (while the simulated actions only serve as information on which the players condition their actions). \end{itemize}

 We now show that this setting is equivalent to infinitely repeated games with discounted utilities:

 \begin{theorem}[Strategic equivalence to infinitely-repeated games] For any $\NFG$ and $\simProb$, $\recursive(\NFG, \simProb)$ is strategically equivalent to $\repeatedUnknown(\NFG, \simProb)$ and $\repeated_\omega(\NFG, \simProb)$. \end{theorem}